Food Hygiene and Safety

 - Let the dish cool down before putting it in the fridge.
 Cut the portions into slices, wrap them in foil, and freeze them for later.
 Before reheating, just remove the packet and thaw.

-- Defrost by using clod water, a fridge and a microwave oven.
+- Defrost by using cold water, a fridge and a microwave oven.

 Food Safety and Hygiene Rules for Reheating Lamb